PJHkorea/time-density-tension/README.md

-### Before proceeding, it should be noted that this repository does not aim to oppose established cosmology; rather, it seeks to complement mainstream cosmology by filling in its gaps using a number-theoretic approach.
-This project attempts to account for the "dark sector" (dark matter and dark energy) through the physical mechanism of the geometric properties of spacetime.
-To this end, all arbitrary parameters have been eliminated, and constant parameters specific to the actual universe have been introduced.
+The formulations developed within this repository are structured to supplement current cosmological models by examining alternative number-theoretic and geometric boundary conditions.
+This project evaluates whether phenomena typically parameterized via empirical dark sector variables—namely dark matter and dark energy—can be accounted for through the geometric invariants and structural attributes of the spacetime manifold.
+To satisfy consistency criteria, empirical parameter adjustments are replaced with structural invariant constants bound onto verified physical baselines.

 ### Since the theory can be long and tedious, I’ll start by sharing the code and terminal output.